apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

 With `.whenTerminatedOrVacant` set as the iterator disposal policy (the default), when the last downstream consumer cancels the upstream iterator is dropped.
 This triggers `AsyncStream`'s `onTermination` handler, shutting off the Accelerometer.

-Now, with `AsyncStream` composed with `AsyncDeferredSequence`, any new demand triggers the re-execution of `AsyncDeferredSequence`'s' closure, the restart of the Accelerometer, and a new sequence for `AsyncSharedSequence` to share.
+Now, with `AsyncStream` composed with `AsyncDeferredSequence`, any new demand triggers the re-execution of `AsyncDeferredSequence`'s' closure, the restart of the Accelerometer, and a new sequence for `AsyncBroadcastSequence` to share.

 ### Configuration Options

-`AsyncSharedSequence` provides two conveniences to adapt the sequence for the most common multicast use-cases:
+`AsyncBroadcastSequence` provides two conveniences to adapt the sequence for the most common multicast use-cases:
   1. As described above, a configurable iterator disposal policy that determines whether the shared upstream iterator is disposed of when the consumer count count falls to zero.
   2. A history feature that allows late-coming consumers to receive the most recently emitted elements prior to their arrival.
 One use-case could be a UI that is updated by an infrequently emitting sequence.
 Rather than wait for the sequence to emit a new element to populate an interface, the last emitted value can be used until such time that fresh data is emitted.

 ## Detailed design

 ### Algorithm Summary:
-The idea behind the `AsyncSharedSequence` algorithm is as follows: Vended iterators of `AsyncSharedSequence` are known as 'runners'.
+The idea behind the `AsyncBroadcastSequence` algorithm is as follows: Vended iterators of `AsyncBroadcastSequence` are known as 'runners'.
 Runners compete in a race to grab the next element from a base iterator for each of its iteration cycles.
 The 'winner' of an iteration cycle returns the element to the shared context which then supplies the result to later finishers.
 Once every runner has finished, the current cycle completes and the next iteration can start.
 This means that runners move forward in lock-step, only proceeding when the the last runner in the current iteration has received a value or has cancelled.

-#### `AsyncSharedSequence` Iterator Lifecycle:
+#### `AsyncBroadcastSequence` Iterator Lifecycle:

   1. **Connection**: On connection, each 'runner' is issued with an ID (and any prefixed values from the history buffer) by the shared context.
 From this point on, the algorithm will wait on this iterator to consume its values before moving on.
 This means that until `next()` is called on this iterator, all the other iterators will be held until such time that it is, or the iterator's task is cancelled.
   2. **Run**: After its prefix values have been exhausted, each time `next()` is called on the iterator, the iterator attempts to start a 'run' by calling `startRun(_:)` on the shared context.
 The shared context marks the iterator as 'running' and issues a role to determine the iterator's action for the current iteration cycle.
 The roles are as follows: